Application for a Grant

 Type your text directly into the box, or cut and paste it from a document.
 You may enter only plain, unformatted text—not bold type, italics, script, underscoring, formulas or special characters.
 Your text must not exceed one page on the PDF copy.
 Text that exceeds the capacity of the text box will not be displayed when printed.
 Click “Save" and then "Preview” to ensure your text will appear on the form.

-Attach an electronic copy of your Goal and Project Description.
+Attach a PDF copy of your Goal and Project Description.
 Before writing your proposal, consult the evaluation criteria in the funding opportunity description.
 Write your proposal in clear, plain language.
 Avoid jargon, acronyms and highly technical terms.
 Within your description, provide the following information:

 If in Identification you have self-identified yours as a “research-creation” project, you must include a website link to provide samples of work that best illustrate the qualifications of the team and/or the nature of the proposed research-creation.